 Nashville Nightmare Madison (Map)

-- Rated: PG13 Intense tour with monsters, live actors, and dark passages with four attractions.
+- Rated: PG-13 There is a warning on the website stating the event may be too intense for children 12 and Under.
+Intense tour with monsters, live actors, and dark passages with six attractions.
 Scary, but families visit often.

 Millers Thrillers Columbia (Map)

 - Zombie Paintball hayride – you get to shoot the zombies!
-From Millers Thrillers “The hayride is suitable for people of all ages.
+From Millers Thrillers “The hayride is recommended for ages 8 and up.
 Younger kids can sit in the parent’s laps while shooting.
 Teenagers and older love it because it’s a video game that comes to life!!
 People too scared of haunted houses say it’s the perfect solution for them to be able to go to a Halloween attraction because they are not having scares a foot from their faces!!
 They find comfort in having 20 fellow patrons all around them and all for the same cause of saving our world!”

 - Entertainment Zone – fire pit, concessions, Zombie drum line “The stage is home to Beardsley Grimbeard who has become an iconic character for the haunts.
 He leads the zombie drum line which includes some crowd interaction.
 On any given night the stage will give a mix of jugglers, magicians, stilt walkers, fire performers, lights shows, story tellers, and the like!”